elgervb/skeletonSPA/README.md

 docs-js             | Create Javascript documentation in the settings.reports directory images              | Task to optimize and deploy all images found in folder `src/img/**`.
-Result is copied to `dist/img` info                | log some info about this app live-reload         | Start the live reload server.
-Live reload will be triggered when a file in the `dist` folder or the index.html changes.
-This will add a live-reload script to the page, which makes it all happen.
-Depends on: watch package             | Packaging all compiled resources.
+Result is copied to `dist/img` info                | log some info about this app package             | Packaging all compiled resources.
 Due to the async nature of other tasks, this task cannot depend on build... do a build first and then package it. scripts             | Task to handle and deploy all javascript, application & vendor.
 Depends on: scripts-app, scripts-vendor scripts-app         | Minifies all javascript found in the `src/js/**` folder.
 All files will be concatenated into `app.js`.
 Minified and non-minified versions are copied to the dist folder.
 This will also generete sourcemaps for the minified version.
 Depends on: docs-js scripts-vendor      | Task to handle all vendor specific javasript.
 All vendor javascript will be copied to the dist directory.
 Also a concatinated version will be made, available in \dist\js\vendor\vendor.js.
-Depends on: scripts-vendor-maps scripts-vendor-maps | Copy all vendor .js.map files to the vendor location server              | Task to start a server, use --port={{port}} to set the port, otherwist the port from the settings will be used start               | Task to start a server and used the live reload functionality.
-Depends on: live-reload, server styles              | Compile Sass into Css and minify it.
+Depends on: scripts-vendor-maps scripts-vendor-maps | Copy all vendor .js.map files to the vendor location start               | Task to start a server and used the live reload functionality.
+Depends on: server styles              | Compile Sass into Css and minify it.
 Minified and non-minified versions are copied to the dist folder.
 This will also auto prefix vendor specific rules. test                | run all tests using Karma todo                | Output TODO's & FIXME's in markdown and json file as well